 While vomiting in cats isn’t uncommon, it’s important to remember that it’s never normal.
 Vomiting can be caused by a number of conditions such as hairballs, diet, obstructions, poisons, parasites, constipation, diabetes, cancer, diseases/disorders of some of the major organs, and more.
-If there is blood in their vomit (often, this looks like coffee grounds), then this is always a sign of a serious problem, and they need to be seen by a vet right away.
+If there is blood in their vomit (often, this looks like coffee grounds), this is always a sign of a serious problem, and they need to be seen by a vet right away.

 2. Increased Thirst and/or Increased Urination

-If you notice your cat drinking an excessive amount of water, especially if it’s coupled with increased urination, then it could be a sign of hyperthyroidism, diabetes, kidney disease, or another metabolic issue.
+If you notice your cat drinking an excessive amount of water, especially if it’s coupled with increased urination, it could be a sign of hyperthyroidism, diabetes, kidney disease, or another metabolic issue.

 3. Loss of Appetite

 If your cat becomes disinterested in food, this could indicate a variety of different conditions such as dental problems, obstructions, organ failure, etc. If you notice your cat has lost their appetite, don’t wait several days before calling your veterinarian.
 If it’s been 24-36 hours, and your cat still doesn’t want to eat, take them to the vet.
 Regardless of the cause, they could develop other problems such as fatty liver disease if it lasts for too long.